Laoujin/bliki/about.md

 ### Open Source Projects

 [Consultant invoicing][project-confac]
 Small invoicing application aimed at consultants specifically.
 Create invoice pdfs from pug + css.
-React/Redux, Koa, MongoDb
+Technologies: React/Redux, Koa, MongoDb
+There is a [demo][confac-demo]! (without backend:)

 [Something Fishy][project-bliki]
 Not sure what this will become, really.
 A blog for sure but I do plan to revisit old posts and rework them